The Great Race: Soundtrack

 Before the film was released, the soundtrack was re-recorded in Hollywood by RCA Victor Records for release on vinyl LP.
 Henry Mancini spent six weeks composing the score and the recording involved some 80 musicians.
 Mancini collaborated with lyricist Johnny Mercer on several songs including "The Sweetheart Tree", a waltz released as a single.
-The song plays on along the film as the main theme without chorus (except in the entr' acte) and it was performed onscreen by Natalie Wood with the voice dubbed by Jackie Ward (uncredited).
+The song plays on along the film as the main theme without chorus (except in the entr' acte), and it was performed onscreen by Natalie Wood with the voice dubbed by Jackie Ward.
 It was nominated for but did not win an Academy Award for Best Original Song.
 The full track listing is: